-- Specify oltp if the server will be processing heavy online transaction workloads. - Specify mixed if the server will provide a mix of transaction processing and data reporting. - Specify reporting if the database server will be used for heavy data reporting.
+• Specify oltp if the server will be supporting heavy online transaction workloads.

+- Specify mixed if the server will provide a mix of transaction processing and data reporting. - Specify reporting if the database server will be used for heavy data reporting.

-After the installation is complete, you can adjust the value of edb_dynatune_profile by editing the postgresql.conf file and restarting the server.
+After the installation is complete, you can adjust the value of edb_dynatune_profile by editing the postgresql.conf file, located in the data directory of your Advanced Server installation, and restarting the server.